BaseMax/ImageGalleryAPIGo/README.md

 # Image Gallery API

+This project is a RESTful API built with Go for managing an image gallery.
+It allows users to upload images, view a list of all images, view a single image, update image metadata, and delete images.
+The metadata for each image includes a title, description, and tags, and is stored in a database of your choice.
+The API follows best practices for RESTful API design, using appropriate HTTP methods and status codes and handling errors gracefully.
+The code is well-organized, modular, and readable, with clear documentation for the API endpoints.
+Use this project as a starting point for building your own Go-based RESTful APIs for image management.

+## Project

 You will build a RESTful API that allows users to manage and view an image gallery.
 The API will allow users to upload images, view a list of all images, view a single image, update image metadata, and delete images.
 The metadata for each image will include a title, description, and tags.

 ## Requirements